damianlewis/vagrant-web-vm/README.md

 ```
 ###### MySQL
 The default user created for databases is 'damianlewis' with the password 'secret'.
+###### Post provisioning
+Use the `post.sh` file to run any further provisions that you require for your VM.
+###### Bash aliases
+A number of default bash aliases are created for the VM.
+These can be found in the `aliases` file.
+Add any further aliases you require to this file before creating the VM.
 ##### Other software included
 - Composer (with Laravel Envoy)
 - NVM and Node (with Gulp and Webpack)